Mayurmg/Mayurmg/README.md

 - 👋 Hi, I’m @Mayurmg
-- 👀 I’m interested in ...
+- 👀 I’m interested in Everything related to Tech.
+- I love to explore new technologies and want to learn about latest techs.
 - 🌱 I’m currently learning Web Development
 - 📫 How to reach me LinkedIn:: https://www.linkedin.com/in/mayur-gupta-0365a0197